 It is doubtful that the increasingly strict restrictions that Congress and immigration officials placed on the Chinese and Asian seamen’s freedom of mobility had any real effect on the wages that white American sailors and white immigrant seamen were able to demand.
 As a spectacle of white supremacy, the harassment of Chinese seamen seeking to take shore leave did serve as a stark and visible public reminder of Asian workers’ place in the global economy, and the lengths that countries like the United States were willing to go to deny liberty of contract to certain classes of racialized labor – under the auspices that they were threats to become illegal immigrants.

 Today, the dominance of container ships in global shipping has led to the further automation of maritime labor and reduced the number of seamen transporting goods around the world.
 Goods still enjoy a freedom of mobility – customs inspections and tariffs notwithstanding – that crewmembers on those vessels lack.
-In the United States, the State Department requires all sailors (and flight crew) arriving in the United States to have crewmember visas if they are to enter the United States on a temporary basis, which is only good for 29 days.
+In the United States, the State Department requires all sailors (and flight crews) arriving in the United States to have crewmember visas if they are to enter the United States on a temporary basis, which are only good for 29 days.

 In recent years, there have been numerous incidents where officials have discovered crews working in conditions that commentators have described as tantamount to modern-day slavery.
 Sailors have reported being denied potable water and food, wages they were promised, and the right to go ashore.
 Rarely do writers on this topic acknowledge how immigration policies enable exploitation, by denying foreign shipping crews the right to enter and participate in labor markets where they might escape an employer attempting to keep them captive on ship.
 Immigration restrictions have become so commonplace and accepted that the free mobility aspect of free labor rarely gets mentioned at all.

 The author would like to thank Janet Urban for her work editing and formatting the images that appear here.